Yes. Mature students (21+) may qualify through the College Entrance Assessment and an interview.

 Inspire, guide, and support the next generation.

-Reach out to our Human Services team to discuss future intakes or pathways into the diploma.
+Reach out to Office of the Registrar to discuss future intakes or pathways into the diploma.

 Email: Registrar@keyano.ca